The astrophysics group at

 Professor Eric Gawiser

 I study cosmological structure formation with the dual purposes of understanding the role that physics plays in creating galaxies, stars, and black holes and of using these astrophysical objects to probe fundamental physics.
-I serve as PI of the MUSYC collaboration, which is determining the star formation rates, stellar masses, ages, dark matter masses, and low-redshift descendants of high-redshift galaxies, including Lyman Alpha Emitters and Lyman Break Galaxies.
-As a member of the HETDEX and LSST collaborations, I will use the baryon acoustic oscillation scale revealed by the clustering of galaxies and dark matter to determine the equation-of-state of the dark energy.
-Students are working with me on projects analyzing observational data of high-redshift galaxies, taken at several of the world's largest telescopes, and performing simulations to optimize future surveys with HETDEX, the Dark Energy Camera and LSST.
+I serve as PI of the MUSYC collaboration www.astro.yale.edu/MUSYC, which is determining the star formation rates, stellar masses, ages, dark matter masses, and low-redshift descendants of high-redshift galaxies.
+As a member of the LSST collaboration www.lsst.org, I will use the baryon acoustic oscillation scale revealed by the clustering of galaxies and dark matter to determine the equation-of-state of the dark energy.
+Students are working with me on projects analyzing observational data of high-redshift galaxies taken at several of the world’s largest telescopes and peforming simulations to optimize future surveys with the Dark Energy Camera and LSST.

 Professor John P. Hughes